The pioneers who paved the way

 A living legacy

 From Clara Zetkin to the workers of Petrograd, from Simone de Beauvoir to Malala Yousafzai, International Women's Day carries the legacy of a century of struggle.
-Every advance was achieved through the courage of women — and men — who refused injustice.
+Every advance was achieved through the courage of women, and men, who refused injustice.

 March 8 is not a day for flowers.
 It is a day to remember, to learn, and to act.
 And the best way to start is to know the history.